-At least three, one-hour examinations, or their equivalent in other written exercises, are scheduled in each course each semester.
+At least three one-hour examinations, or their equivalent in other written exercises, are scheduled in each course each semester.
 Two-hour final examinations, or their equivalent, are also scheduled in each course and must be given during the final examination period.
 At the discretion of the instructor, students of superior achievement may be excused from taking the final examination.

-Students who wish to make up an examination must consult with and receive permission from their instructor prior to the scheduled date of the examination.
+Students who wish to make up an examination must consult with and receive permission from their instructor before the scheduled examination date.
 It is the student's responsibility to make the necessary arrangements with an instructor regarding all make-up examinations.